DataDog/commit-headless/README.md

 ## Usage

+There are two ways to create signed headless commits with this tool: `push` and `commit`.

+Both of these commands take a target owner/repository (eg, `--target/-T DataDog/commit-headless`) and remote branch name (eg, `--branch bot-branch`) as required flags and expect to find a GitHub token in one of the following environment variables:

+- HEADLESS_TOKEN
+- GITHUB_TOKEN
+- GH_TOKEN

+In normal usage, `commit-headless` will print *only* the reference to the last commit created on the remote, allowing this to easily be captured in a script.

+More on the specifics for each command below.
+See also: `commit-headless <command> --help`

+### commit-headless push

-Currently, there is one command: `commit-headless push`.
-It takes a target owner/repository and remote branch name, as well as a list of commit hashes as arguments *or* a list of commit hashes *in reverse chronological order (newest first)* on standard input.
+In addition to the required target and branch flags, the `push` command expects a list of commit hashes as arguments *or* a list of commit hashes *in reverse chronological order (newest first)* on standard input.

 It will iterate over the supplied commits, extract the set of changed files and commit message, then craft new *remote* commits corresponding to each local commit.

-The remote commit will have the original commit message, with "Co-authored-by" trailer for the original commit message.
-This is because commits created using the GraphQL API do not support setting the author or committer (they are inferred from the token owner), so adding a "Co-authored-by" trailer allows the commits to carry attribution to the original (bot) committer.
+The remote commit will have the original commit message, with "Co-authored-by" trailer for the original commit author.

-In normal usage, `commit-headless` will print *only* the reference to the last commit created on the remote, allowing this to easily be captured in a script.
-For example output, see the later section.

 You can use `commit-headless push` via:

-    GH_TOKEN=xyz commit-headless push --target datadog/commit-headless --branch bot-branch-remote HASH1 HASH2 HASH3 ...
+    commit-headless push [flags...]
+HASH1 HASH2 HASH3 ...

 Or, using git log (note `--oneline`):

-    git log --oneline main.. | GH_TOKEN=xyz commit-headless push --target datadog/commit-headless --branch bot-branch-remote
+    git log --oneline main.. | commit-headless push [flags...]

+### commit-headless commit

+This command is more geared for creating single commits at a time.
+It takes a list of files to commit changes to, and those files will either be updated/added or deleted in a single commit.

+Note that you cannot delete a file without also adding `--force` for safety reasons.

+Examples:

+    # Commit changes to these two files
+    commit-headless commit [flags...] -- README.md .gitlab-ci.yml

+    # Remove a file, add another one, and commit
+    rm file/i/do/not/want
+    echo "hello" > hi-there.txt
+    commit-headless commit [flags...] --force -- hi-there.txt file/i/do/not/want

+    # Commit a change with a custom message
+    commit-headless commit [flags...] -m"ran a pipeline" -- output.txt

 ## Try it!